GaryAustin1/Realtime2/README.md

 ![](https://github.com/GaryAustin1/Realtime2/blob/4f5a19444a90fd07ac3f74c66566ef18bc23f166/DataRuns.drawio.png)

 Note: I purposely moved API update calls around and in the event handler to increase chances of finding all the different cases occuring.
-This testing method is really not the best, or easily documented, but the idea it cause database updates to occur all around the subscription and initial database table load.
+This testing method is really not the best, or easily documented, but the idea is to cause database updates to occur all around the subscription and initial database table load.